74th Armoured Regiment (India)

 74 Armoured Regiment is an armoured regiment of the Indian Army.

 Formation

 The 74 Armoured Regiment was raised on 1 June 1972 at Ahmednagar by Lieutenant Colonel KS Khajuria.
 The class composition of the regiment is Sikhs, Ahirs and Dogras.

 History

 The Regiment was presented the President's Standard on 27 November 2011 by the then President of India Mrs Prathiba Patil.
 74 Armoured Regiment along with four other Armoured Regiments of the 1 Armoured Division were presented with the colours in Patiala.

+The regiment had the honour to participate in the Republic Day Parade in 2025 with its T-90 tanks.

 Equipment

 The Regiment is presently equipped with the T-90 tanks.